Robert E. “Butch” McDermott

-Robert E. “Butch” McDermott, 83, formerly of Midtown Towers, Watertown, passed away Friday October 30th at the Samaritan Keep Home where he had been a resident.
-A complete obituary will follow.
-Funeral arrangements are with the Reed & Benoit Funeral Home.
+Robert E. “Butch” McDermott, 83, formerly of Midtown Towers, passed away Friday October 30th, 2020 at the Samaritan Keep Home where he had resided since May of this year.

+Calling hours are Thursday, November 5th from 5pm – 7pm at the Reed & Benoit Funeral Home with a funeral service to follow at 7pm.

+He is survived by his siblings Nancy (Gary) Davis, LaFargeville, Mollie (Floyd) Field, Canton, Bruce McDermott, LaFargeville, Margaret McDermott, Watertown, his soul mate Laurie Wilson, many nieces and nephews.
+He was predeceased by his parents Charles and Betty McDermott, three brothers Fred, Charles and Patrick McDermott and a sister Kathleen Brown.

 (0) comments